 Having said that, I am not perfect!
 Despite my best intentions, I end up eating all kinds of low carb cakes and muffins for breakfast quite often (I can’t get enough of this low carb pumpkin cake, for example!).

-Here are the ingredients you need to make these tasty keto cranberry muffins (the exact amounts are listed in the recipe card below):
+Here are the ingredients you need to make these tasty muffins (the exact measurements are listed in the recipe card below):

 Whole milk: Feel free to use heavy cream instead.